What is Verizon's Safe Wi-Fi VPN and Is It Safe to Use?

 In addition, the Safe WiFi VPN is equipped with an adblocker to prevent harmful and unwanted ads from tracking you while browsing.
 It even lets you use the VPN on up to 10 devices per account.

-Moreover, if you’re planning on a vacation or going on a business trip, you can use Verizon’s Safe WiFi VPN outside the US.
+Additionally, regardless of whether your plans involve going on vacation or setting off on a business trip, Verizon's Safe WiFi VPN can be utilized outside the United States.